-Internal Control
+Turnbull Guidance on Internal Control

-Guidance to Directors (formerly known as the Turnbull Guidance) is published by the UK Financial Reporting Council and PRA, sets out best practice on internal controls for UK listed companies, and provides additional guidance in applying certain sections of the UK Corporate Governance Code.
+The Turnbull Guidance sets out best practice on internal controls for UK listed companies, and provides additional guidance in applying certain sections of the UK Corporate Governance Code.

 UK Corporate Governance Code

 The code sets out guidance in the form of principles and provisions on how companies should be directed and controlled to follow good governance practice.